Austin Kleon – Roube Como Um Artista

 I would sit, I would stare at the Microsoft Word screen,

-Eu me sentava, olhava para a tela do "Word"
+Eu sentava, olhava para a tela do Microsoft Word,

 and that little cursor would blink at me as if it were taunting me.

-e aquele pequeno cursor piscava para mim como se estivesse zombando de mim.
+e aquele pequeno cursor piscava para mim como se estivesse me provocando.

 And writing, which is once given me great joy, it was now --

-E escrever, que antes me trazia grande alegria,
+E escrever, que antes me dava muita alegria, agora era --

 it wasn't any fun for me anymore.